Do I need this licence?

 Does the licence have any conditions?

-The Licensing (Scotland) Act 2005 is available for free on the UK Government website.
+The Licensing (Scotland) Act 2005 is available on the UK Government website.

 Your Licence will have the mandatory conditions in Schedule 3 to the Act.
 These apply all over Scotland.
 In addition, North Ayrshire Licensing Board has approved local conditions.
 These are available from our Licensing Board page.